rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ## Compilation and linkage-model changes

-### Remove the distinction between crate files and source files

-([#2176](https://github.com/mozilla/rust/issues/2176)) Crate files are at this point mostly an artifact of earlier beliefs that turned out not to be true (or convenient) in the compilation model.
-We believe they are now doing more harm than good, and their features can be presented as an "early pass" in the compilation model of a single tree of source files.
-Inter-file linkages will be given (within a crate) by the form `mod foo = "path.rs"`.

 ### Generalized variables and conditionals in the attribute system.

 ([#1242](https://github.com/mozilla/rust/issues/1242) and [#2119](https://github.com/mozilla/rust/issues/2119)) The attribute system has served us well so far for conditional compilation but at times we find it not quite powerful enough.
 In particular, the ability to bind variables declaratively, as well as conditionally evaluate _any_ attribute, seems lacking.
 We'll expand the attribute system to handle these cases, possibly changing its syntax slightly along the way.